 The following is a description of each of TransCanada's three core businesses.

-Our natural gas pipeline network transports natural gas from supply basins to local distribution companies, power generation and individual facilities, interconnecting pipelines and other businesses across Canada, the U.S. and Mexico.
-Our Natural Gas Pipelines business is split into three operating segments representing its geographic diversity: Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines and Mexico Natural Gas Pipelines.
+Our natural gas pipeline network transports natural gas from supply basins to local distribution companies, power generation plants, industrial facilities, interconnecting pipelines and other businesses across Canada, the U.S. and Mexico.